-- There Are Two Types of Circulatory systems: Pulmonary circulatory system and systemic circulatory system.
+- There Are Two Types of Circulatory systems: The pulmonary circulatory system and the systemic circulatory system.

 - Pulmonary circulation is responsible for moving blood between the heart and the lungs.
 It transports oxygen-depleted blood to the lungs to pick up oxygen and release carbon dioxide.
 After that, the oxygen-rich blood flows back to the heart.

-- Systemic circulation is responsible for providing oxygen and nutrients to the cells and picks up carbon dioxide and waste products.
+- Systemic circulation is responsible for providing oxygen and nutrients to the cells and picking up carbon dioxide and waste products.

 Open And Closed Circulatory System